 Abstract

 Changes in atmospheric methane abundance have implications for both chemistry and climate as methane is both a strong greenhouse gas and an important precursor for tropospheric ozone.
 A better understanding of the drivers of trends and variability in methane abundance over the recent past is therefore critical for building confidence in predictions of future methane levels.
-In this work, the representation of methane is improved in the atmospheric chemistry model of ESM4 (AM4) and the total methane emissions are optimized (with an annual mean of 57632 Tg yr-1) based on methane mass balance to match with surface observations for the period of 1980-2017.
+In this work, the representation of methane is improved in the atmospheric chemistry model of ESM4 (AM4) and total methane emissions are optimized (with an annual mean of 57632 Tg yr-1) based on methane mass balance to match surface observations for 1980-2017.
 The simulations with optimized global emissions are in general able to capture observed global methane trend and variability, seasonal cycle, and the latitudinal gradient.
-Simulations with different emission adjustments suggest increases in methane sources (mainly from energy and waste sectors) balanced by the increases in methane sinks (mainly due to increases in OH levels) leading to methane stabilization (with an imbalance of 6 Tg yr-1) during 1999-2006, and increases in methane sources combined with little changes in sinks (despite small decreases in OH levels) during 2007-2012 leading to renewed methane growth (with an imbalance of 14 Tg yr-1 for 2007-2017).
-Compared to 1999-2006 period, both methane sources and sinks are higher (by 31 Tg yr-1 and 22 Tg yr-1) during 2007-2017.
-The results also indicate energy sector is more likely a major contributor to the methane renewed growth than wetland after 2006 as increases in wetland emissions alone are not able to explain the renewed methane growth under constant anthropogenic emissions condition.
-In addition, it requires a significant increase in wetland emissions along with decreases in anthropogenic emissions starting in 2006 compared to the stabilization period (i.e., 1999-2006) for wetland emissions to drive renewed growth in methane, however, is a less likely scenario.
+Simulations with different emission adjustments suggest increases in methane sources (mainly from energy and waste sectors) balanced by the increases in methane sinks (mainly due to increases in OH levels) leading to methane stabilization (with an imbalance of 6 Tg yr-1) during 1999-2006, and increases in methane sources combined with little change in sinks (despite small decreases in OH levels) during 2007-2012 leading to renewed methane growth (with an imbalance of 14 Tg yr-1 for 2007-2017).
+Compared to 1999-2006, both methane emissions and sinks are greater (by 31 Tg yr-1 and 22 Tg yr-1) during 2007-2017.
+The results also indicate the energy sector is more likely a major contributor to the methane renewed growth than wetland after 2006 as increases in wetland emissions alone are not able to explain the renewed methane growth under constant anthropogenic emissions.
+In addition, a significant increase in wetland emissions along with decreases in anthropogenic emissions starting in 2006 are required compared to the stabilization period (i.e., 1999-2006) for wetland emissions to drive renewed growth in methane, however, is a less likely scenario.
 Simulations with different OH levels indicate 1% change in OH levels could lead to an annual mean of ~ 4 Tg yr-1 difference in the optimized emissions and 0.08 year difference in the estimated tropospheric methane lifetime.
-Continued increases in methane emissions along with decreases in tropospheric OH concentrations during 2008-2015 prolong methane lifetime and therefore amplify methane concentration response to emission changes.
+Continued increases in methane emissions along with decreases in tropospheric OH concentrations during 2008-2015 prolong methane lifetime and therefore amplify methane’s response to emission changes.
 Uncertainties still exist in adjusting individual sources and regional emissions.

 Keywords: